Toulouse Capitole University: Research

-The University of Toulouse I Capitole and its Toulouse School of Economics were honored in 2014 with the Nobel Prize for Jean Tirole.
+The University of Toulouse I Capitole and Toulouse School of Economics professor Jean Tirole became a Nobel laureate in 2014.
 The internationalization of research is the other facet of the University's European and international strategy.
 The research centers are involved in numerous projects and scientific cooperation networks with foreign partners, particularly Canadian and Japanese.
 The University Toulouse Capitole is the home of many laboratoires and research instituts: